-This Osprey Syncro 3 Review is about a tiny pack which comes with a metal frame and a trampoline-style suspension, and it includes a 2.5 liters reservoir.
+This Osprey Syncro 3 Review is about a tiny pack that comes with a metal frame and a trampoline-style suspension, and it includes a 2.5 liters reservoir.
 Read more here.

 Key benefits & bonuses